 His most memorable physical characteristic was probably his large, dome-shaped forehead.
-His also had a magnificent coat, which made him appear much larger than the younger males in the Alaskan pack.
+He also had a magnificent coat, which made him appear much larger than the younger males in the Rocky Mountain gray wolf pack.
 Even in his old age, his coat was still very impressive.
 Barrow was extremely shy around people and was rarely seen during tours, but staff knew him to be a majestic wolf and an important part of the pack.
 During mob greetings all the younger wolves would muzzle-lick him, showing that he was a mid to high-ranking wolf even in the days leading up to his passing.

-Tundra ascended to beta status within the Alaskan pack.
+Tundra ascended to beta status within the Rocky Mountain gray wolf pack.
 He supported our former alpha, Denali, through several challenges over the years, and he was still well respected by the entire pack when he passed.
 Tundra was always curious about people and was one of the wolves who would usually grace us with his presence during tours.
-Tundra was the model for the large wolf statue that is on display in the conference room at the Center, and his large size made an impression on many visitors.

-Kodiak always respectfully showed deference to the leader of the Alaskan pack, though he never showed much interest in the activities of the human staff.
+Kodiak always respectfully showed deference to the leader of the Rocky Mountain gray wolf pack, though he never showed much interest in the activities of the human staff.
 Kodiak moved around with an easy comfort in his surroundings.
-In circumstances where he was unsure he tended to move slowly, quietly and without panic, making him quite distinguishable from the rest of the pack during annual exams.
+In circumstances where he was unsure he tended to move slowly, quietly and without panic, making him quite distinguishable from the rest of the pack during vet care.

-Naomi was the omega wolf of our Alaskan pack for a number of years.
-However, in April 2005, she gave birth to a litter of 5 puppies, which included four males and one female.
-Naomi dug a natural den in the enclosure several days before giving birth.
-Naomi’s nickname with the staff was “Red” because she had quite a bit of red in her coat.
-She passed this trait down to her offspring.
+Naomi was the omega wolf of our Rocky Mountain gray wolf pack for a number of years.
+Her nickname with the staff was Red because she had quite a bit of red in her coat.
 She was a beautiful female and was the inspiration for the logo for California Wolf Center.

 Bright Eyes (1986-2001)

-Bright Eyes was the second alpha male of our ambassador Alaskan wolf pack.
+Bright Eyes was the second alpha male of our ambassador Rocky Mountain gray wolf pack.
 He was born at the California Wolf Center to Brooks and Sitka (the original alpha pair).
-He passed on his position of leadership to Denali, so he is an important part of the history of the ambassador pack.
+He passed on his position of leadership to Denali, making him an important part of the history of the ambassador pack.

-Brooks was the original alpha male of the California Wolf Center’s Alaskan pack.
-Brooks was acquired from the E. H. McCleery Lobo Wolf Foundation in Washington where he was born in captivity.
-The parents of Brooks were captured in the Brooks Mountain Range in Alaska.
-Brooks sired 5 litters of wolf pups at the California Wolf Center.
+Brooks was the original alpha male of our Rocky Mountain gray wolf pack.
+Brooks was transferred from the E. H. McCleery Lobo Wolf Foundation in Washington where he was born in captivity.

-Katmai was separated into her own enclosure because of squabbles with other wolves in her pack.
+Katmai was separated from the rest of the Rocky Mountain gray wolf pack into her own habitat because of squabbles with other wolves.
 If Katmai was fed something special, she would prance around teasing the rest of the pack.
 Even with her strong and feisty personality, Katmai could often be seen having a tender moment with the younger males as they muzzle-licked her through the fence.
 Even though Katmai was separated she was still very much a part of the pack.
-She had social interactions across the fence, participated in chorus howls, and the rest of the pack could usually be found sleeping near Katmai’s fence.
-She had a very distinctive deep howl that staff could always recognize even at a distance.
+She had social interactions across the fence, participated in chorus howls, and the rest of the pack could usually be found sleeping near her fence.
+She had a very distinctive deep howl that staff and volunteers could always recognize even at a distance.

-Taiga was a member of our Alaskan wolf pack.
-He was born to Rosie and Bright Eyes along with his siblings Nome, Denali, and Juneau.
+Taiga was a member of our Rocky Mountain gray wolf pack.
 Taiga was plagued with health issues throughout his later years, but he was a strong wolf who enjoyed life right up until the end.
 At one point he was separated from the main pack so that some of his health issues could be treated more effectively.
-He enjoyed several years of off-display retirement with a female wolf named Kiska who was very protective over him and who helped him live out his remaining years happily.
+He enjoyed several years of off-exhibit retirement with a female wolf named Kiska who was very protective over him and helped him live out his remaining years happily.